logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

+In the case of a single reservation system, matching storage providers are assigned to slot reservation by a 1-1 relation, meaning that there is one storage provider for one reservation.
 A storage provider reserves a slot, but waits to fill the slot hoping a better opportunity will arise, in which the reward earned in the new opportunity would be greater than the reward earned in the original slot.